Unwinding: The ultimate experience of healing!

 We use the term unwinding because the energy of the original trauma is retained or “wound up” in the fascia.
 In the case of a long endured, difficult relationship for example there may be no clear identifying traumatic event.
 Rather, there is prolonged state of constant arousal, being “on-guard”.
 All the energy required by the body to maintain this level of attention is what leads to the development of chronic holding.
 This “holding” often presents as unwind for many clients during Myofascial Release sessions.
 It is a natural component of the fascial release process.
 This class will prepare you to facilitate and allow for unwinding, and be able to help the client understand the natural intelligence of the body process of healing both physical and emotional pain.

-When practitioners are trained to be aware of this phenomenon, the level of treatment and healing response will be greatly enhanced for the client.
-This class is designed so that the participants will be working on each other through the course of the class.
+For students, this class is designed so that the participants will be working on each other through the course of the class.
 Practitioners will have an opportunity to experience both observationally and physically themselves, the phenomenon of unwinding/somatic release.

 One client described an experience of deep unwinding as the ultimate breath of fresh air.
 Releasing years of chronic holding is life changing on both a physical and emotional level.
-The goal of this class is to empower and equip the practitioner to open the door to healing for their clients.
+The goal of this class is to empower and equip the practitioner to open the door to healing unresolved trauma for their clients.